 Shampoo Twice When You Wash Your Hair

 If you find that your hair still feels oily or full of greasy product residue even after you wash it, Langley recommends doubling up on shampooing.
 In other words, wash, lather, and rinse—then do it all again.
 "The first shampoo will remove dirt and buildup while the second shampoo will actually cleanse your scalp," he explains.
 "Remember: Not all shampoos are created equally, so you will need to find one that suits your scalp, hair texture, and styling needs."
-We recommend R+Co's Television Perfect Hair Shampoo ($32), which is sulfate-free and uses juniper berry extract to maintain the ideal balance of oil on the hair and scalp.
+We recommend R+Co's Television Perfect Hair Shampoo ($32), which is sulfate-free and uses juniper berry extract meant to maintain the ideal balance of oil on the hair and scalp.

 Find the Perfect Shampoo and Conditioner Combo